Participant Information Sheet

 Do I have to take part?

 It is up to you to decide whether or not to take part.
-If you do decide to take part then you will be asked to read through this information sheet and will then be asked to complete a digital consent form.
 If you do decide to take part, then you are still free to withdraw at any time while you are completing the study by closing the study page on your browser.
-You may also withdraw any data that you have submitted to the study up to two weeks after completing the survey, without giving a reason, by contacting the lead researcher Dr Greig Inglis and citing a memorable word that you will be asked to provide during the survey.
+You may also withdraw any data that you have submitted to the study up to two weeks after completing the survey by contacting the lead researcher Dr Greig Inglis and citing a memorable word that you will be asked to provide during the survey.

 What will happen to me if I take part?

-If you decide to take part then you will be asked to complete an online survey.
-You will be asked to report your top 10 favourite songs and then to complete questionnaires on your personality and general music preferences.
-The study will take around 15 minutes to complete.
+If you decide to take part, then you will be asked to complete an online survey.
+This will involve answering questions about your socioeconomic background, experiences of classism and well-being.
+The survey takes around 10-15 minutes to complete.

 What are the possible disadvantages and risks of taking part?